FareenaS/FareenaS/README.md

 - 👋 Hi, I’m @FareenaS
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Computer Sinsce and Engineering
+- 🌱 I’m currently working in First American India as Technical Trainee
 - 💞️ I’m looking to collaborate on Web development projects
 - 📫 How to reach me ...fareenasghouri@gmail.com